world-bank/unpay-core/doc/tor.md

 1. Run unpay behind a Tor proxy
 ----------------------------------

-The first step is running Dash behind a Tor proxy.
+The first step is running Unpay behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 	-socks=5        SOCKS5 supports connecting-to-hostname, which can be used instead